Brand Performance Insights Lead – South America / General Motors - São Paulo, Brazil

-A desire to upskill in her profession saw Marina Doretto leave her native Brazil to begin postgraduate studies at Waikato Management School in 2009.
-Since returning home, she's been spreading the word about the "high-quality studies" she experienced.
+A desire to upskill in her profession saw Marina Doretto leave her native Brazil to begin postgraduate studies at Waikato Management School.
+Since returning home, she's been spreading the word about the high-quality studies she experienced.

 Marina was working in online media in São Paulo when she started getting itchy feet.
 She knew she wanted to work in online marketing and advertising, but felt she needed further qualifications to get ahead.